 Simon is a specialist property practitioner.
-Described in The Legal 500 guide as an ‘excellent advocate’ and ‘one of the best barristers in the property field’, Simon relishes all forms of advocacy and is an experienced trial advocate.
+Described in the Legal 500 as an ‘excellent advocate’ and ‘one of the best barristers in the property field’, Simon relishes all forms of advocacy and is an experienced trial advocate.
 He is widely recognised as a specialist in leasehold management, forfeiture and service charge cases.

 Simon is frequently instructed across the full range of real property disputes, including landlord and tenant, issues of adverse possession, restrictive covenants, land registration and easements.
 He regularly advises on a range of issues arising out of development agreements, including joint venture agreements, options and overage, as well as on issues at the intersection of property and insolvency law.
 Simon has advised and appeared in professional negligence claims connected to property transactions.